One of my not-so nice dating experiences

 - BE HONEST: Try to be always as honest as possible, even when you discuss uncomfortable topics with your partner.
 The more often you practice that, the easier it‘ll be in the future.
 If you usually avoid to discuss for example topics regarding your love life, start with something less intimidating.
 Start small.
 Once you feel comfortable enough, it‘ll be less hard.

-- ONE CAVEAT: Authenticity does NOT mean – telling your partner ALL your secrets.- killing all romance through e.g. farting, burping or taking a dump in front of your partner.
+- ONE CAVEAT: Authenticity does NOT mean: Telling your partner ALL your secrets and killing the romance through e.g. farting, burping or taking a dump in front of your partner.
+Seriously.
+This is gross.
+Have some privacy and enjoy it.

 I wonder if Chris still pretends to be someone he isn‘t.
 I feel a bit sorry retrospectively that I never explained my behavior to him.
 Anyway, once you embrace your authenticity, some remarkable things will happen and you will notice the changes happening around you.
 Your environment will act differently and see you in a new light.
 This is not always comfortable and some people might even feel threatened by your sudden change.